 Accessible entirely online, the L2 Digital Literacies Symposium (L2DL) is a biennial international event offering an array of synchronous and asynchronous sessions that allow academics to make connections across the globe.
-In 2020, the conference focuses upon the theme of Critical Transnational Dialogue and Virtual Exchange, and explores intersections between international education, digital literacies, and virtual exchange.
+In 2020, the conference focused upon the theme of Critical Transnational Dialogue and Virtual Exchange, and explores intersections between international education, digital literacies, and virtual exchange.

-Virtual presentations selected from submitted proposals will be available during the week of October 19-24, and attendees are encouraged to participate in synchronous and asynchronous discussion that will take place through October 23; professional development credentials will be provided for presenters and attendees who participate in these activities.
-The symposium will culminate in livestreamed, invited presentations that will take place on October 23 and 24.
+Virtual presentations selected from submitted proposals were available during the week of October 19-24, and attendees were encouraged to participate in synchronous and asynchronous discussion that took place through October 23; professional development credentials were provided for presenters and attendees who participated in these activities.
+The symposium culminated in livestreamed, invited presentations on October 23 and 24.

 Learn more about the speakers here.